mvanwinkleias/repo_layout_demo1/README.md

 are important.
 But, you can always change names, and move repos around.
 That's relatively easy.

-### "One-Off" repos
+### "One-Off" Repos

+#### "Unimportant Stuff"
-You're programming something, and you don't know if it's going to be important.
+Let's say you're programming something, and you don't know if it's going to be important.
 It's unrelated to other things.
 You don't know if it's going to be useful.
 (Any code that you've saved that you can look at later is useful...)